Boron Abundances in Early B Dwarfs of the Galactic Open Cluster NGC 3293: Determination of Stellar Parameters

+{ For the rest of our sample, which present shallower and blended lines due to higher values of $V \sin i$, the iterative method described above, which was used for the sharp lined stars, could not be directly applied.
+We then determined the parameters of these stars based on best fits of four spectral regions: $\lambda\lambda$ 4630-4665 \AA, containing CNO lines; $\lambda\lambda$ 4280-4410 \AA, containing the $H\gamma$ line; $\lambda\lambda$ 4450-4500 \AA, containing \ion{He}{1} 4471 \AA\ line, and $\lambda\lambda$ 4540-4585 \AA, containing the \ion{Si}{3} triplet at 4552 - 4575 \AA.
+For obtaining the best fits between models and observations we adopted the average Si and O abundances derived for the benchmark stars.}

-The procedure used was as follows: The procedure used was as follows: 1) We started with the initial $\log g$ and $T_{\rm eff}$ from \citet{2006Dufton}.
-2) We refit the CNO region near 4650 \AA\ to adjust $T_{\rm eff}$, while keeping $\log g$ fixed.
+{ The procedure used was as follows: 1) We started with the initial $\log g$ and $T_{\rm eff}$ from \citet{2006Dufton} 2) We fit the CNO region near 4650 \AA\ to adjust $T_{\rm eff}$, while keeping $\log g$ fixed.
 3) We adjusted $\log g$ to fit the H$\gamma$ line while keeping $T_{\rm eff}$ fixed.
 4) We again adjusted $T_{\rm eff}$ to fit the 4471\,\AA\ \ion{He}{1} line while keeping $\log g$ fixed.
-5) Using the $\log g$ from step 3 and the average of the $T_{\rm eff}$ values from steps 2 and 4, we fitted the \ion{Si}{3} triplet while keeping the Si abundance fixed at the mean abundance found for the four benchmark stars 6) Finally, for sample stars with $T_{\rm eff} \gtrapprox$24\,000~K, we checked the fit to \ion{He}{2} 4686 \AA\ to verify the final parameters.
+5) Using the $\log g$ from step 3 and the average of the $T_{\rm eff}$ values from steps 2 and 4, we fitted the \ion{Si}{3} triplet while keeping the Si abundance fixed at the mean abundance found for the four benchmark stars and varying the microturbulent velocity.
+6) Finally, for sample stars with $T_{\rm eff} \gtrapprox$24\,000~K, we checked the fit to \ion{He}{2} 4686 \AA\ to verify the final parameters.
+The lines of the rapidly rotating stars are dominated by rotational broadening, making it difficult to constrain the macroturbulent velocity.
+We fixed $\zeta$ to 15 km/s for these stars, except for ESL 04, which required $\zeta$=30 km/s in order to obtain better fits to the profiles.
+In addition, $V \sin i$ values were allowed to vary in order to obtain the best fit for the \ion{Si}{3} triplet and the blended region at 4650 \AA. }